RevenueCat/purchases-ios/RELEASING.md

 1. `git tag -a x.y.z -m "Version x.y.z"`
 1. `git push origin bump/x.y.z && git push --tags`
 1. `pod trunk push Purchases.podspec`
-1. `carthage build --no-skip-current` to create a dynamic framework
+1. `carthage build --archive
-1. Zip
-    - `Purchases.framework.zip`
-    - `Purchases.dsym.zip`
-    - `Purchases.framework.mac.zip`
-    - `Purchases.dsym.mac.zip`
 1. Create a [new github release](https://github.com/revenuecat/purchases-ios/releases)
-1. Upload to the new release:
+1. Upload to the new release `Purchases.framework.zip`
-    - `Purchases.framework.zip`
-    - `Purchases.dsym.zip`
-    - `Purchases.framework.mac.zip`
-    - `Purchases.dsym.mac.zip`
 1. Create a branch bump/a.b.c, where a.b.c is the next version of the app after this release.
 1. Update the version number in `RCPurchases.m`, `Purchases.podspec` and in `Purchases/Info.plist` to the snapshot version for the next release, i.e. `x.y.z-SNAPSHOT`
 1. `git commit -am "Preparing for next version"`